 8. Charge the electroscope positively.
 Hold a lighted match near the bulb on the electroscope.
 Note and explain the behavior of the electroscope.
-(The flame of the match is a plasma, consisting of a mixture of positive and negative charges.
+(The flame of the match is a plasma, consisting of a mixture of positive ions and free electrons.
 Plasmas are conductors.)